EnzecNet/Naked-and-Afraid/README.md

 ### Finishing Up

-* Once you have tested everything and are ready to begin, enable the Hardcore mechanics in the ```naked_and_afraid.sk``` file by removing the hashtags at the bottom of the "Death System" section.
+* Once you have tested everything and are ready to begin, enable the Hardcore mechanics by running ```/hardcore-enable``` in the console.
 * Enjoy!

 ## Author